Solar eclipse 2024

 • Port Henry and Moriah: Partial eclipse will begin at 2:13 p.m. with totality starting at 3:26 p.m.

 • Ticonderoga: Partial eclipse will begin at 2:13 p.m.
-Note that while this area is not in the path of complete totality, you can still experience the eclipse at 99.81% totality!
+Note that while this area is not in the path of complete totality, you can still experience a deep partial eclipse of 99.81%!

 • Keeseville and Chesterfield: Partial eclipse will begin at 2:13 p.m., with totality starting at 3:25 p.m.